 STEP 7: MONETIZE YOUR BLOG

-ShareASale is an affiliate network that once you sign up, you apply to and are approved to work with various stores.
+And finally, my biggest money maker: ShareASale is an affiliate network that once you sign up, you apply to and are approved to work with various brands.
 You can search through their network and find merchants that you want to work with.
-I work with Lulu’s, Tailwind, Minted through them and did have Shein but decided to end that one due to some quality issues.
+I work with Lulu’s, Tailwind, Minted and SheIn through them.
 Once you see a company you like, you just apply through the site and give them an idea of why you want to represent their brand.
 They typically get back to you in about 48 hours with a response.
-This is where I make the vast majority of my money.
+I make an extra $500-$1000 every month with ShareASale!

 There is also the option to reach out to a company you like to see if they offer an affiliate program.
 Go to their website and all the way at the bottom their home page where they have their address and customer service information and see if they have an “Affiliates” area listed where you can apply.
 Let them know that you love their products and you’d be surprised at their willingness to work with you!
 Don’t be afraid to try and put yourself out there.

 I know the idea of starting a blog can be pretty overwhelming at first, but it’s really so great once you get it all set up.
 Coming in having no knowledge about it whatsoever and now feeling like I do have an idea of how to figure things out is really nice.
 And to see what I’ve made is even better!
 I’m constantly trying to improve my blog any way I can, so I will try to include some follow up posts if you guys need anything in specific answered.